szopqa/google-calendar-events-duration/README.md

-Simple script used for getting duration for chosen event in Google's Calendar in given time range.
+Simple script used for getting duration of chosen event in Google's Calendar in given time range.

 Instruction can be found in config.example.js file